PDF-WuKong: A Large Multimodal Model for Efficient Long PDF Reading with End-to-End Sparse Sampling: Introduction

 The \textbf{main contributions} of this paper are as follows:

-\begin{itemize} \item We introduce a large multimodal model for long PDF understanding with end-to-end sparse sampling, achieving accurate and efficient PDF question answering. \item We propose a PDF multimodal question answering dataset (\textbf{PaperPDF}) with $1M$ QA pairs for training and $6k$ QA pairs for evaluation. \item Our model significantly surpasses existing open-source models and proprietary products (by an average of $8.6\%$ on F1) on long multimodal PDF understanding. \end{itemize}
+\begin{itemize} \item We introduce a large multimodal model for long PDF understanding with end-to-end sparse sampling, achieving accurate and efficient performance and providing explainable evidence for the answer. \item We propose a bilingual PDF multimodal question answering dataset (\textbf{PaperPDF}) with $1.1M$ QA pairs for training and $10k$ QA pairs for evaluation. \item Our model significantly surpasses existing open-source models and proprietary products (by an average of $8.6\%$ on F1) on long multimodal PDF understanding. \end{itemize}